 Metal frames are usually made from stainless steel unless stated otherwise.
 The properties of metal include durability and flexibility; a metal frame can flex slightly better than acetate.
 It is also non-corrosive and waterproof however most metal frames will contain nickel which is not suitable for those allergies to certain metals.

 Carbon Fibre and Titanium

-If you are allergic to nickel but love metal frames, opt for carbon-fibre or titanium frames.
+If you are allergic to nickel but love metal frames, opt for carbon-fiber or titanium frames.
 Aesthetically beautiful, incredibly light yet strong, these materials are the only non-allergenic metal materials available for eyewear.
-The only downside to titanium and carbon-fibre is that they are very expensive materials so glasses produced with these materials won’t come cheap.
+The only downside to titanium and carbon-fiber is that they are very expensive materials so glasses produced with these materials won’t come cheap.

 Combination of Metal & Acetate

 If you do not suffer from any allergies and tired of standard frames that are only metal or only plastic; a frame that combines both materials would be right for you.
 Either the frame would be metal and the frame arms acetate, or vice versa.
 These glasses will have an incredibly stylish and modern look but may not be able to offer you the colour variety that an acetate frame can.